 Follow-up:

-Problem Overview: Each node in a perfect binary tree has a next pointer that should point to its immediate neighbor on the right at the same level.
-If there is no neighbor, the pointer must be null.
-The task is to populate these pointers efficiently while traversing the tree.
+Problem Overview: Given a perfect binary tree, connect every node's next pointer to its immediate neighbor on the same level.
+If there is no neighbor, the pointer should be NULL.
+The tree structure guarantees every parent has two children and all leaves are on the same level.

 Approach 1: Level Order Traversal (Breadth-First Search) (Time: O(n), Space: O(n))